-The color scheme for the kitchen in this 1940s home was inspired by dishware of that era, such as Jadeite and Fiestaware.
-The bold colors were also inspired by the owner herself, who was up for something bright and distinctive.
+The color scheme for the kitchen in this 1940s home was inspired by dishware of that era, such as Jadeite and Fiestaware and by Linda's love of color.

 Infused with a vintage spirit, the new kitchen is also true to the present.
 The gut remodel extends throughout the first floor, and includes smoothed out ceilings, refinished floors, and a new hearth.
 Originally cut off from the dining room, the kitchen is now in easy relationship to the dining room and sitting room beyond.
 Custom-designed cabinets are painted in a color reminiscent of Jadeite dishware.
 Minimal cabinet door design also recalls the forties.
 Handmade coral tile adds a splash of cheerful color on drab gray days.
 A bi-level countertop divides kitchen from dining room and also doubles as a built-in sideboard for Linda's crockery.

 After living in her SW Portland cottage for decades, Linda gave herself the gift of a new kitchen in retirement.

 The previous kitchen was old, awkwardly laid out, and cut off from the dining room.

 The kitchen retains its small footprint but is made more efficient by opening up to the dining room.
 This creates counter and storage space and also lightens up the room overall.
 Awkward corners make the most of storage possibilities with hidden double-tiered Rev-a-Shelf units.